shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/SystemsPlan.md

     <li>
         <b>Metric Design: </b>The design of the metrics should consider the following
         <ol>
-            <li>Model should be able to handle highly unbalanced data since the percentage of Fraud is less than 1% of total transactions and hence we need appropriate metrics that provide a high degree of accuracy for such data</li>
+            <li>Model should be able to focus on the predicted conversion rates with a set of actions</li>
-            <li>Metrics should enable identifying a fraudulent transaction 90% of the time and enable not exceeding the number of times a valid transaction is identified as Fraud by 30%</li>
-            <li>It should have a very high precision (>90%) and high recall (>70%)</li>
+            <li>Metrics should track statistics such as Average, Min and Max conversion rates </li>
         </ol>
     </li>
     <li>